 Day 5.
 Monday, October 10.

-Just after the LCR, the Colorado takes an acute 90° turn and mysteriously cuts into the higher Kaibab Plateau, the formal start of the actual Grand Canyon.
+Just after the LCR, Colorado takes an acute 90° turn and mysteriously cuts into the higher Kaibab Plateau, the formal start of the actual Grand Canyon.

-At mile 61.9, downstream from the mouth of the Little Colorado River to Chuar Butte, there is full exposure of Paleozoic sequence from Kaibab Formation to Tapeats Sandstone.
+At mile 61.9, downstream from the mouth of the Little Colorado River to Chuar Butte, there is full exposure of the Paleozoic sequence from the Kaibab Formation to Tapeats Sandstone.
 The rim is 3,700 feet above the river.

 Geology: At mile 64, the Dox Sandstone first appears, and the Great Unconformity appears.
 At mile 66.1, Cardenas Basalt appears.
 Shinumo Quartzite appears at mile 75.5.
 These three are from the Unkar Group, part of the older Grand Canyon Supergroup of rocks formed from 1.15 billion to 900 million years ago.